Hi-Media/reST-test/doc/Chap3-RESTAPIResources-maintenanceOperations.rst

   =========================  =======  =======  ====  =================================
   :term:`operation`          A                 M     The type of operation to process.

-                                                     For further information, report to the previous table - **Table: Types of maintenance transactions** amount                     R                 C     Operation amount (e.g., 10.00).
+                                                     For further information, report to the previous table - :ref:`Types of maintenance transactions` amount                     R                 C     Operation amount (e.g., 10.00).

                                                      Amount is required for partial maintenances.
 Do not specify amount for full captures or refunds.